 - For the Type 2 charging cable, take out the cable, and insert one end into the Tesla, and the other into the charger.
 For a Fast Charger (CCS), take the cable from the station and insert it into the Tesla.

 - If you’re renting a Beast, find a suitable charging card located under the center armrest and go to the charger.
 (Outside Beast, you’ll need either a charging station’s card or their app).

 - Wipe the card in the shown location.

 - Press the blue button “Start” for Type 2 chargers.
 For Fast Chargers (CCS), if the charging cable is inserted before wiping the card, then it should start charging automatically.

 When all this is done, make sure to check your screen inside the car, there you’ll see if your Tesla is actually charging and how many minutes until fully charged.

 Video – How to charge a Tesla | Beast Rent

 When renting a Beast, charing is always included in the price.
 Here’s a list of charging stations in all of our locations:

 PS: If you’re planning a road trip in the Baltics then in our Latvian and Lithuanian cars you’ll also find Enefit Volt, Alexela, and Eleport charging cards to use in Estonia.
-In Lithuania, Finland, and Norway, Tesla Superchargers are available without charging fees or cards.
+In Latvia, Lithuania, and Finland Tesla Superchargers are available without charging fees or cards.

 You have done everything correctly, but still face some problems while charging?
 We have brought out the 5 most common problems while charging a Tesla, with solutions of course – read more here.